 How often do you check your credit card statement before paying it?
 Who even takes the time to balance a checkbook anymore?
 Most of us treat reconciling our personal payments like flossing: we know we should do it, but it’s a hassle and we’ll probably be fine anyway.
 Personal finances are now highly automated, leaving you off the hook for making any errors that could pop up.
 Transparency between you and your bank has made life easier.

 Unfortunately, you can’t treat your business’s finances like flossing – it’s more like breathing!
 Here are some reasons why you should reconcile your books with your bank statement at least once a month.

 Checks are Slow

 You can take a more hands-off approach to your personal finances nowadays because transactions are almost instantaneous.
-One click and about 2 seconds is all you need to pay someone through Venmo.
+One-click and about 2 seconds are all you need to pay someone through Venmo.
 Three clicks and you can check your up-to-date checking account balance.